GaborFicsor/steezy-spatula/README.md

 </details>

 After a registered user logs in to the website the call to action button disappears, and the navbar changes.
-The user now has access to the 'My Stuff' which will be mentioned further down the features.
+The user now has access to the 'My Stuff' tab which will be mentioned further down the features.

 <details>
   <summary>image of the landing page when the user is logged in</summary>